 Monitor SQL Server Managed Backup to Windows Azure

-SQL Server Managed Backup to Windows Azure has built-in measures to identify problems and errors during backup processes and remedy with corrective action when possible.
+SQL Server Managed Backup to Microsoft Azure has built-in measures to identify problems and errors during backup processes and remedy with corrective action when possible.
 However there are certain situations where user intervention is required.
 This topic describes the tools that you can use to determine the overall health status of backups, and identify any errors that need to be addressed.

-The SQL Server Managed Backup to Windows Azure periodically reviews scheduled backups and attempts to reschedule any failed backups.
+The SQL Server Managed Backup to Microsoft Azure periodically reviews scheduled backups and attempts to reschedule any failed backups.
 It polls the storage account periodically to identify breaks in log chains affecting recoverability of the database, and schedules new backups accordingly.
 It also takes into account Windows Azure throttling policies, and has mechanisms in place to manage multiple database backups.
-SQL Server Managed Backup to Windows Azure uses extended events to track all activity.
-The Extended Event channels used by SQL Server Managed Backup to Windows Azure agent include, Admin, Operational, Analytical, and Debug.
+SQL Server Managed Backup to Microsoft Azure uses extended events to track all activity.
+The Extended Event channels used by SQL Server Managed Backup to Microsoft Azure agent include, Admin, Operational, Analytical, and Debug.
 Events that fall under the Admin category usually are related to errors and require user intervention and are enabled by default.
 Analytical events are also turned on by default, but usually are not related to errors that require user intervention.
 Operation events are typically informational.
-For example, operational events include scheduling a backup, a successful completion of backup, etc. The Debug is the most verbose and is used internally by SQL Server Managed Backup to Windows Azure to determine issues and correct them if required.
+For example, operational events include scheduling a backup, a successful completion of backup, etc. The Debug is the most verbose and is used internally by SQL Server Managed Backup to Microsoft Azure to determine issues and correct them if required.

 The smart_admin.sp_set_parameter system stored procedure allows you to specify monitoring settings.
 The following sections walks through the process of enabling Extended Events, and enabling email notification for errors and warnings.